 The subjectivity and the inconsistency of the collegium system highlight the need to relook at the process of appointment of judges:

-- The NJAC should be amended to make sure that the judiciary retains independence in its decisions and re-introduced in some form or the other.
+- The NJAC needs to be amended to make sure that the judiciary retains independence in its decisions and re-introduced in some form or the other.

-- A written manual should be released by the Supreme Court which should be followed during appointments and records of all meeting should be in the public domain in order to ensure transparency and rule-based process.
+- A written manual should be released by the Supreme Court which should be followed during appointments and records of all meetings should be in the public domain in order to ensure transparency and a rule-based process.